-1.1 THIS IS A MAIN HEADING

-1.1.1 This is a Sub-heading

-1.1.1.1 Sub-sub-heading

-1.1.1.1 Sub-sub-heading

-1.1.1.1 Sub-sub-heading

-1.1.1.1 Sub-sub-heading

-A section must not have a sub-level heading without first having a main-level heading.
+1.1 THIS IS A MAIN HEADING 1.1.1 This is a Sub-heading 1.1.1.1 Sub-sub-heading A section must not have a sub-level heading without first having a main-level heading.
 Single sub-levels should be avoided.
 Headings at the bottom of a page (without at least one line of text below the heading) should be moved to the top of the following page.